Particular/docs.particular.net/Content/NServiceBus/nservicebus-step-by-step-publish-subscribe-communication-code-first.md

 There are only a few steps needed to introduce pub/sub and make your solution look like the one appearing above.

-Right click your Messages Project and add a class file, and create a `OrderCreated` event:
+Right click your Messages Project and add a class file, and create a `OrderPlaced` event:

 ![](002_pubsub.png)